The invisibles: tracking solar energy

 That plan would be easy to articulate and difficult to deliver.
 A near real-time UK PV generation figure.

-“The idea was quite simple really,” explains Jamie Taylor, a former MPhys student at the University of Sheffield and now Senior Data Scientist on PV_Live.
+“The idea was quite simple really,” explains Jamie Taylor, a former MPhys student at the University of Sheffield and now Senior Data Scientist.
 “We’d mine our Microgen database to get accurate generation data from a sample of PV systems for a given half hour, which is the size of period that National Grid works in.
 We would then scale that up to give a representative real time PV performance across the country, and feed that figure into the ESO.”

 And that was the first challenge.
 Solar’s extraordinary growth meant Microgen’s data set had become too small to scale up to the million systems that made up the UK solar energy network.
 And useful though its data was, it wasn’t close to real time.